Skip to main content

 • If you keep a dog, then it must be registered.

-• Ensure that your dog wearing a current registration tag at all times.
+• Ensure your dog wears its current registration tag at all times.

 • Puppies must be registered before they reach 3 months of age.

-Owning a dog (or any pet) comes with responsibility.
+Owning a dog (or any pet) comes with responsibilities.
 Pets are an important part of family life for many people.
-As well as providing companionship, affection and fun, having a pet can provide children with an opportunity to learn about responsibility.
+In addition to providing companionship, affection, and fun, having a pet can provide children with an opportunity to learn to care for an animal.

 Owners must ensure their dog receives proper care and attention.
 This means providing adequate food, water, shelter and exercise.
 Be sure to keep your dog's vaccinations and worm treatments up to date.
 Your local vet will be able to help with a schedule.